SpencerPark/IJava/README.md

     ![maven-pom-dep](docs/img/maven-pom-dep.png)
 *   Display rich output (See also [display.md](docs/display.md) and [maven magic](docs/magics.md#addmavendependencies)).
 Chart library in the demo photo is [XChart](https://github.com/knowm/XChart) with the sample code taken from their README. ([Try the example ![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/SpencerPark/ijava-binder/master?urlpath=lab/tree/home/jovyan/3rdPartyDependency.ipynb))
     ![display-img](docs/img/display-img.png)
-*   `eval` function. **Note: the signature is `Object eval(String) throws Exception`.** This evaluates the expression (a cell) in the user scope and returns the actual evaluation result instead of a serialized one.
+*   `eval` function.
+(See also [kernel.md](docs/kernel.md)) **Note: the signature is `Object eval(String) throws Exception`.** This evaluates the expression (a cell) in the user scope and returns the actual evaluation result instead of a serialized one.
     ![eval](docs/img/eval.png)
 *   Configurable evaluation timeout
     ![timeout](docs/img/timeout.png)

 ### Requirements

 1. [Java JDK >= 9](http://www.oracle.com/technetwork/java/javase/downloads/index.html). **Not the JRE**.
-Java 11 is the current release and should be considered if selecting a version but if a java 9 or 10 build is installed, everything _should_ still be working fine.
+Java 12 is the current release and should be considered if selecting a version but if a java 9, 10, or 11 build is installed, everything _should_ still be working fine.

     1. Ensure that the `java` command is in the PATH and is using version 9.
 For example:
         ```bash